surf-eds/one-button-compute/example/README.md

 Must use version >= v2.0.0 and < 3.0.0 of one-button-compute repo.

-1. Upload a text file and workflow file (cwa.tool.cwl) to a BeeHub (https://www.beehub.nl).
+1. Upload a text file and workflow file (cwa.tool.cwl) to the WebDAV server configured in the settings.cfg file.
 2. Create a output directory on Beehub.
 3. Submit in web application